danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 <img src="./../../static/img/posts/build-oci-image-from-scratch/index_multi.png"/>

-A simple example could be a container image that has different flavors e.g. a fully-featured base image with all the bells and whistles but also a "slim" variant that comes without unwanted additions.
-Here, the index.json would contain two entries pointing to the two variants of the image via their manifests, which would then contain image specific metadata.
+An example could be a container image that has different flavors: a fully featured base image and its minimal variant.
+In this case, the index.json would contain two entries pointing to the two variants of the image via their manifests that in turn would contain image specific metadata.

 ```
 $ cd ../..